Lenfest Grants Summer Lenfest Grant proposals are due January 27, 2017.

-The application deadline for a 2014 summer Lenfest Grant is January 27, 2014.
+The application deadline for a 2017 summer Lenfest Grant is January 27, 2017.
 Through the generosity of alumnus Mr. H.F.
 (Gerry) Lenfest, awards were increased from a previous maximum of $4000 to $6500 beginning in 2009.
 This program, formerly known as "Glenn Grants", was renamed "Lenfest Grants" in Mr. Lenfest's honor.
-While the Lenfest endowment accounts for most of the funding for these grants, other permanent endowments that contribute significantly include Glenn, Borland-McDowell, Christian A. Johnson Endeavor Foundation, Hewlett-Mellon, Class of '65, Walker, Turner, and Murphy.
+In addition to the Lenfest endowment accounts for most of the funding for these grants, other permanent endowments that contribute significantly include Glenn, Borland-McDowell, Christian A. Johnson Endeavor Foundation, Hewlett-Mellon, Class of '65, Walker, Turner, and Murphy.

 Full-time tenure and tenure-track faculty are eligible for funding through this program.
 Current full-time visitors who have been here at least one year, and who have a school/institutional commitment for continued full-time employment for at least one year beyond the grant period, may apply for a Lenfest Grant.
 These applications will be considered if there are funds remaining when all of the tenure and tenure-track faculty applications have been decided.